 The book is a collection of German folktales gathered and rewritten by Jakob and Wilhelm Grimm -known to the world as the Brothers Grimm.
 The intellectual siblings originally published 86 tales in 1812, while they were attending university in their native Germany.
 Since the stories were well received, the number of folktales grew in the subsequent editions, reaching 211 in 1857.

 Some of the tales have become quite popular thanks to Disney.
 And, fortunately for kids, Disney sweetened them and changed the endings.
-In Snow White, for example, in the original version the stepmother is tortured in the end until she dies, whereas the Disney version skips that part.
+In Snow White, for example, in the original version the stepmother is tortured to death, whereas the Disney version skips that part.
 The Brothers themselves had already revised the original folktales in order to make them more child-friendly.
 Folktale Rapunzel was pregnant because of the prince’s visits to her tower.
 The brothers censored that.

 Some of the other stories that appear in Grimm’s Fairy Tales are Hansel and Gretel, Cinderella, Little Red Riding Hood, The Elves and the Shoemaker, The Fisherman and His Wife, The Golden Goose, and The Shoes that were Danced to Pieces.

 7. Harry Potter and the Philosopher’s Stone.
-120 million copies.
+120 million copies sold.

 The plot: Harry’s parents were wizards.
-They died when Harry was a baby, so he is raised by his aunt and uncle, who are normal humans without magic powers.
-When he is eleven years old he finds out about the true identity of his parents and starts attending Hogwarts, a school for wizards.
-The books narrate the adventures of Harry and his group of friends as they grow and learn to use their magic.
+They died when Harry was a baby, so he is raised by his aunt and uncle, who are normal humans without magical powers.
+When he is eleven he discovers the true identity of his parents and starts attending Hogwarts, a school for wizards.
+The books follow the adventures of Harry and his group of friends as they grow and learn to use their magic.

 Harry Potter and the Philosopher’s Stone was published in 1997, and it is the first book of a series.
-The seven books of the series combined have sold 500 million copies worldwide.
+The seven Harry Potter books combined have sold 500 million copies worldwide.
 The Philosopher’s Stone remains the best-selling of the bunch with 120 million copies to its name.
-(See also: Wealthiest self-made female billionaires.)

 Another best-selling novel by the author of the Lord of the Rings, Oxford professor J.R.R.
 Tolkien.
 Both books, the Hobbit and The Lord of the Rings, take place in the fictitious Middle-earth and share plenty of characters.
 The Hobbit was written first.
 Tolkien penned it for his children, and it was published in 1937.
 After its immense success, the publisher asked Tolkien for a sequel, so he produced The Lord of the Rings.

 9. And Then There Were None.
-100 million copies.
+100 million copies sold.

 A mystery novel written by Agatha Christie.
 Eight people are invited to an island by an unknown couple that has offered to make their wishes come true.
 But.
 When they arrive they find out they are trapped in the island, the hosts are nowhere in sight, and they are being accused of murder by a gramophone.
 Soon, the guests start dying one by one.

 Dream of the Red Chamber shows the dynamics of a well-to-do Chinese family.
-The long novel follows young Baoyu and his relationships, both with the world and with his relatives and acquaintances.
+This long novel follows young Baoyu and his relationships, both with the world and with his relatives and acquaintances.

 Aside from being one of China’s literary masterpieces, it is also, for the modern reader, a window into the life and society of China during the Qing dynasty.